motiondeveloper/eTractors/README.md

 ## Overview

-`aeEffectors` is a way to create 'effector' layers that can attract and repel other layers when they move within a specified distance.
+`eParticles` is a way to create 'effector' layers that can attract and repel other layers when they move within a specified distance.

 It comes in the form of a JSON file that's imported into the project, and then referenced in expressions.